 Gold Skulltulas.
 Technically they're a case of Gotta Kill Them All, but you still have to catch the tokens.
 There's a whole hundred of them, and you have to revisit some dungeons with new equipment you didn't have the first time around to get them.
 Have fun.

-Majora's Mask should get special credit; it's one of only three N64 games that was so detailed and complicated in gameplay that it needed the RAM Expansion Pak to play.
+Majora's Mask should get special credit; it's one of only three N64 games that was so detailed and complicated in gameplay that it needed the RAM Expansion Pak to play (and the only one of the three that didn't have Rareware in a dominant part of the development).
 In addition to Pieces of Heart, weapons, songs, wallets, fairies, hidden bosses, and various other odds and ends, the game has 24 masks to collect.
 Only five of them are absolutely necessary to complete the main storyline (though some others make it easier), but the other 18 are necessary for 100% completion.
 Oh, and the 24th one?
 Obtainable only by collecting all of the other masks.

 Twilight Princess has the Golden Bugs and Poe Souls, in addition to the Tears of Light, Fused Shadows, and Mirror Fragments.